MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/windows-10-upgrade-quick-fixes.md

 localization_priority: medium
 ---

-# Quick fixes
+# Windows 10 upgrade quick fixes

 _Applies to:_ &nbsp; Windows 10

 > [!NOTE]
 > This is a 100 level topic (basic).
 >
-> See [Resolve Windows 10 upgrade errors](/windows/deployment/upgrade/resolve-windows-10-upgrade-errors) for a full list of topics in this article.
+> For IT professionals, check more information in [Resolve Windows 10 upgrade errors](/windows/deployment/upgrade/resolve-windows-10-upgrade-errors) for a full list of topics in this article.

 The following list of fixes can resolve many Windows upgrade problems.
 You should try these steps before contacting Microsoft support, or attempting a more advanced analysis of a Windows upgrade failure.
 Also review information at [Windows 10 help](https://support.microsoft.com/products/windows?os=windows-10).